|Course Length:||3 Years Full-Time, 6 Years Part-Time|

 What will I study?

-The degree is organised into three integrated strands of study, with dance technique classes embedded across the programme throughout all modules.
+The degree is organised into three integrated strands of study, with dance technique classes embedded across the programme.

 Dance Production, Performance and Choreography – This strand begins in Year 1 with exploring approaches to making dance and opportunities to create dance performance.
 In Year 2, this is extended through studying composition.
-In Year 3 you are encouraged to develop your performance management skills and work more independently, with a professional focus.
+In Year 3 you are encouraged to develop your performance management skills and work more independently with a professional focus.
+This strand includes studio practice in dance techniques.

 Dance Analysis – In Year 1 you learn to analyse current dance works and those of the Western performance tradition.
 Year 2 looks at the body and performance and places dance practice in its social and historical context.
 In Year 3 you will work with project supervisors to engage with critical theory in dance scholarship and undertake independent research in order to develop your profile as a practicing dance artist.